Budapest Spas - The City of Healing Waters

 Learn about the thermal baths built at the beginning of the 20th century: the Gellért, Széchenyi and Lukács Baths offer healing waters, relaxation and grand architecture.

 Guide to the best outdoor baths and pools where you can refresh yourself on a hot summer day.
-The Széchenyi and Gellért have outdoor pools but there are other baths-beaches that operate during the summer season: Palatinus, Római, Paskál, Csillaghegyi, and Pünkösdfürdő Baths.
+The Széchenyi and Gellért have open-air pools but there are other baths-beaches that operate during the summer season: Palatinus, Római, Paskál, Csillaghegyi, and Pünkösdfürdő Baths.

 Tickets to Budapest Spas